jussik/simple-web/README.md

 Just some expiriments...

 Publishes Redux actions using WebSockets, these actions are then propagated to other clients.
+Platform agnostic - no Windows dependencies.

 # Buzzwords

 * ASP.NET Core
+* Entity Framework Core
+* PostgreSQL
 * Typescript
-* Webpack
 * WebSockets
 * React
 * Redux
+* Webpack